 Information security, including cybersecurity, and the security of the personal financial data of our consumers and the personal information of our employees is a priority for the Company.
-We have an Information Security Committee ("ISC") consisting of senior leadership and members of the Company's Legal and Engineering departments.
-The ISC is chaired by a Chief Information Security Officer.
-The ISC meets to review any security incidents, initiatives, industry trends, and policies and shares this information with the Board at least twice a year.
+We have an information security compliance committee (the "Committee") that consists of the members of the Company's compliance committee, which reports to the Board, and at least three members of Company management.
+The Committee meets to review any security incidents, key initiatives, industry trends, and policies and shares this information with the Board periodically.

-We have an Information Security Team dedicated to protecting against both internal and external threats.
+We have an information security team dedicated to protecting against both internal and external threats.
 In addition, we engage a third-party company for an additional layer of continuous monitoring.
-Our Security Program is built on the ISO 27001/27002 security standard.
-We are independently assessed against this standard every two years.
+We have adopted aspects of the ISO 27002 and NIST SP 800-37 Rev. 2 frameworks, to which risk management in relation to our information systems is aligned.
+We are independently assessed against these standards every two years.
 We also engage third parties to perform vulnerability and penetration tests of our controls and processes.
-This testing occurs twice per year.
+This testing occurs at least once a year.